MattUnderscoreZhang/BlogWebsite/_posts/2022-10-26-item_generator.md

 # Why Is It Slow?

-Note that the first time you try to perform an action, it will take about a minute.
+The page will take about a minute to load the table initially.
 This is because the lambda instance and database both have to cold start and boot up an instance.
 I'm not paying money to have these stay up lol.

 # The Code